frostedechoes/canneddragons/_posts/2024-11-20-smells-like-records.md

 - noise
 ---

-Sam Tornow writes about [Thurston Moore and The Smell of Vinyl](https://www.discogs.com/digs/collecting/vinylogue-thurston-moore/) for Discogs.
+Sam Tornow writes about [Thurston Moore and The Smell of Vinyl](https://www.discogs.com/digs/collecting/vinylogue-thurston-moore/) for *Discogs*.
 Moore is a famous vinyl aficionado who stuffs his apartment with records.

 > “I kind of have to draw some limitations with my responsibility toward my own budget.
 I can’t just be living, building furniture out of records.
 I [still] have a pretty healthy Wantlist on Discogs, though.
 I continue to buy records all the time.
 I’m always interested in going to record stores, and I get my Discogs alerts for records I want.
 I would say I purchase on Discogs at least two or three times a week.”